Amir-Jalali-923/blog/src/content/posts/ProblemOfOmnipotence.md

 For example, Could god create a square that is a triangle?
 Or could he make a married bachelor?
 Clearly no, he can't, and therefore no omnipotent being can exist with this definition.

-If you're still not convinced that god can't do these things here is the proof for the same examples:
+If you're still not convinced that god can't do these things here is the logical proofs for those same examples:

 1. A shape has a static number of sides.
 2. Squares and triangles are shapes.